 4. Moving house is often traumatic for a child.
 Do you recall feeling a sense of Loss when you left a place you had lived for years?
 Does that feeling come back when you must move or experience a similar change?
 We changed domiciles several times when I was a child.
 With each of our moves, another Loss etched itself into the energetic diary of my bodymind.
 Loss was recorded in my DNA as Pain.
 A Belief formed in my brain that “Change” is “Loss.”

-I began with the raw emotion.
-I interacted with my emotions, questioning the premise, clarifying, restating.
+I acknowledged and engaged the raw feeling.
+I confronted and interacted with my emotions, questioning the premise, clarifying, restating.
 I invited Divine Guidance, my inner wisdom, to coach me through the painful sticky parts.I tuned the story to include facts.
-As the Master Story Teller I found relief, healing and release each time I revised the stories.
+As the Master Story Teller, I found relief, healing, and release each time I revised the stories.
 In effect, I designed the stories to reveal the lesson and to bring forth the healing.
 (Notice the lack of blame and emotional charge compared with the “Story” version above.)

 To heal myself and to come into alignment with my Soul Design (who I really am) I: